CATALYST Exhibition: Room by Room Walkthroughs

 Eight pieces of art from the Catalyst: Art and Social Justice exhibit remain on display in this room.

-Hosting an extraordinary 24 pieces of art from Catalyst art and Social Justice, the Yellow Parlor is the last stop of the show.
+Hosting an extraordinary 24 pieces of art from Catalyst: Art & Social Justice, the Yellow Parlor is the last stop of the show.
 This video discusses 11 of the 24 pieces featured in this room.

 Linda Goode Bryant is working in Partnership with Gracie Mansion to provide content for the Greenhouse, including seasonal grade tours, student camps, and onsite training for communities on healthy cooking, eating, and lifestyles.
 Garden programs will be accompanied by select artist projects and workshops.